-- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published and is not under review at another journal.
 If your article is derived from a thesis or dissertation, please provide the name of the institution to which it was submitted, the date of submission, the author(s), and the supervisor.

-- The text adheres to APA 6th edition stylistic and referencing requirements for the entire article, including the references and tables/figures, as outlined in the Author Guidelines.
+- The text adheres to APA 7th edition stylistic and referencing requirements for the entire article, including the references and tables/figures, as outlined in the Author Guidelines.

 The submission has been prepared for double-blind peer review by ensuring that there are no identifiers in the article.
 Authors must confirm that:

-- The authors of the document have deleted their names from the in-text citation, references, and footnotes and inserted "Author" in its place.
+- They have deleted their names from the entire article, including references and citations, and have inserted "Author" in its place.
 Titles of published papers by the authors have been replaced with "Deleted for Peer Review."

-- All electronic references include the DOI of the reference as available.
-The DOI for most articles can be found at doi.org.
+- All electronic references include the DOI if available.
 If no DOI has been issued, the URL should be included in the reference.

 - Data has been collected and analyzed in an appropriate manner, ensuring regard for the privacy of subjects.
-The researcher(s) confirm that they have followed ethical standards for research involving human participants such as those detailed for Canadian researchers.
+The researcher(s) confirm that they have followed ethical standards for research involving human participants such as those at detailed for Canadian researchers.
 If an AI application (e.g., Bard, ChatGPT) has been used, this must be acknowledged.